 We are committed to supporting communities outside of our bigger cities to be safer places for young people of minority sexual orientations and genders to live and be in.

-As a result of the hui, work is happening in several local high-schools and a community queer straight alliance has been started up for young people in Whanganui.
+As a result of our hui and outreach visits inclusivity work is happening in several local high-schools and a community queer straight alliance called Light Whanganui was established to provide weekly support for local young people.

 In April 2016, we visited the Otago region thanks to the support of the disestablished PFLAG South group.
 We worked with local support service, OUSA Queer Support to connect with different schools in the region.